Cryptolepis sinensis

 What traditional systems uses this plant?

-This plant, Cryptolepis sinensis, has been utilized in traditional Chinese medicine for centuries to treat various ailments including inflammation and skin conditions.
+This plant, Cryptolepis sinensis, has been utilized in traditional Chinese medicine for centuries to treat various ailments related to inflammation and pain.

 Evidence Level: ★☆☆☆☆